Frequently Asked Questions

 Where do you work?

 We currently work in 8 countries: Nicaragua, Ecuador, El Salvador, Honduras, Guatemala, Mexico, Colombia, and Peru.
-We currently have 20 partner microfinance institutions (MFIs) with whom we work to provide financing and technical assistance to small business owners, the majority of whom are women.
+We work with 20 partner microfinance institutions (MFIs) to provide financing and technical assistance to small business owners, the majority of whom are women.

 What is your impact?

 WCCN is committed to long-term social change.
 Since 1991, we’ve invested over $140 million in the working poor of Latin America.
 We lend to low-income borrowers who have traditionally been excluded from the financial system.
-Our average loan size is $1,151.
-Our focus is on women entrepreneurs: 86% of our end borrowers are women.
-WCCN supports rural livelihoods: 63% of our end borrowers live in rural areas.
-We align our impact reporting with the United Nations' Sustainable Development Goals (SDGs) targets and ESG (Environmental, Social, and Governance) criteria.
-Read more about our impact in our newsletters and latest annual report, and stay tuned for our forthcoming impact report.
+Our average loan size is $1,363.
+Our focus is on women entrepreneurs: 66% of end borrowers are women.
+We align our impact reporting with the United Nations' Sustainable Development Goals (SDGs) targets and IRIS+ metrics.

 What is microfinance?